wwittmer/unicens-linux-daemon/cfg/README.md

 	 - Endpoint 0x00 is reserved for administrative purposes.
 	 - For streaming data, currently a maximum of 5 endpoints is supported.
 Hence, USB endpoint addresses in the rage of 0x01 ...
 0x05 (EHC TX) and 0x81 ...
 0x85 (EHC RX) may be used.
 	 - Control data is transmitted on endpoints for OS81118/9: 0x0F & 0x8F; for OS81210: 0x07 & 0x87 (must not be used inside SyncConnection or AVPConnection)
- 	 - Asynchronous Ethernet data is transmitted on endpoints for OS81118/9: 0x0E & 0x8E; for OS81210: 0x06 & 0x86 (must not be used inside SyncConnection or AVPConnection)
+ 	 - Asynchronous data - e.g. Ethernet packets -  is transmitted on endpoints for OS81118/9: 0x0E & 0x8E; for OS81210: 0x06 & 0x86 (must not be used inside SyncConnection or AVPConnection)
 - FramesPerTransaction="..."
 	- A micro frame on USB is a chunk of 512 bytes.
 This is the maximum transmission unit (MTU) for the used bulk transfer mode on USB.
 In order to get a very efficient streaming behavior, the INIC always fills a micro frame completely, so there is no additional signaling needed.
 Depending on the use case, waiting for 512 bytes of data (for example audio data) to arrive and then start the transmission after that can cause a measurable latency.
 For some use-cases this latency is unwanted (e.g. noise cancellation).
 	- To achieve low latency, the integrator can choose to not fill the micro frame entirely with data.
 This means that the transmission is started earlier, with less than 512 bytes of valid streaming data.
 The software driver (for EHC TX) or the INIC hardware (for EHC RX) automatically appends invalid stuffing data to fill the USB micro frame and keep the signaling overhead as less as possible.
 The invalid stuffing data is never transported on the network, so no bandwidth on the network is wasted.